fotonauts/activr/README.md

 Async
 =====

-You can plug a job system to run some parts of Activr's code asynchronously.
+You can plug a job system to run some parts of Activr code asynchronously.

 Possible hooks are: